-When I went looking for tall desks with bookshelves I about gave up – MERCY they cost an arm and a leg!
-So I hit up Pinterest looking for ideas on how to build a desk with bookshelves.
-As I came to realize, after I bought a couple sets of bookshelves and a solid piece of wood, and paint, and put it all together (fingers crossed it would be sturdy) – I’d still be looking at $70 – $90.
+When I looked for tall desks with bookshelves I about gave up – MERCY, they cost an arm and a leg!
+So I hit up Pinterest looking for ideas.
+After I bought a couple of sets of bookshelves and a solid piece of wood and paint and put it all together (fingers crossed it would be sturdy) – I’d still be looking at $70 – $90.

 PLUS – it OPENS y’all!
 (And more importantly, closes.)
 How nice to be able to close the door on a messy desk…. it’s my favorite way to clean. 😉

-I wasn’t actually sure if you could spray paint wood furniture without sanding it – but I picked up a couple cans of flat black spray paint that have primer in them and hoped for the best.
+I wasn’t sure if you could spray paint wood furniture without sanding it, but I picked up a couple of flat black spray paint cans that have primer in them and hoped for the best.

 IMPORTANT: You’ll want to spray-paint a light/medium coat twice (or even three times) and let it dry between each coat.
 The excited part of your brain will insist that you can coat it heavily one time and be done.
 IGNORE IT!!
-If you spray everything soaking wet the first round, you’ll find yourself watching while the paint drips everywhere and ruins your finish completely.
+If you spray everything soaking wet the first round, you’ll watch while the paint drips everywhere and ruins your finish completely.

-I had some drawer pulls that I also picked up at Habitat for 2/$1 and I had my wonderful husband install those for me to class it up a little.
+I had some drawer pulls that I also picked up at Habitat for 2/$1, and I had my wonderful husband install those for me to class it up a little.
 I think that’s what REALLY made the difference.
-I wanted to put one in the middle of the desk cubby as well – put he pointed out that the screw would get in the way of actually writing on the desk.
+I wanted to put one in the middle of the desk cubby, but he pointed out that the screw would get in the way of writing on the desk.

-While there are some spots on it that aren’t as beautiful as a Pottery Barn finish – for instance, the places where stickers and scotch tape were stuck on for decades – I’m COMPLETELY satisfied that this desk will serve us well for many years and looks nice enough to be proud of. 🙂
+While some spots on it aren’t as beautiful as a Pottery Barn finish – for instance, the places where stickers and scotch tape were stuck on for decades – I’m delighted that this desk will serve us well for many years and looks nice enough to be proud of. 🙂

-NOTE: If your piece is heavily varnished – then I’ll just pray for you.
-I once painted my heavily varnished kitchen cabinets after sanding them, and then using about 5 coats of primer/paint – and that darn orange varnish STILL bled through.
+NOTE: If your piece is heavily varnished, I’ll pray for you.
+I once painted my heavily varnished kitchen cabinets after sanding them and then using about 5 coats of primer/paint – and that darn orange varnish STILL bled through.
 It was a nightmare – in that case, sand the HECK out it before you ever begin!